Giveth/giveth-docs/whatisgiveth/governanceProcess.md

 1. Make a <a href="#proposal">proposal</a> on the Giveth <a href="https://forum.giveth.io" target="_blank">forum</a>
     - Allow a minimum of 5 days for advice process
 2. Create a proposal in the DApp for on-chain voting, this should link to your forum proposal.
-    - GIVgardens for GIV token holders
+    - [GIVgardens](https://gardens.1hive.org/#/xdai/garden/0xb25f0ee2d26461e2b5b3d3ddafe197a0da677b98) for GIV token holders
-    - rDAO for rGIV token holders
+    - [rDAO](https://xdai.aragon.blossom.software/#/nrgiv/) for nrGIV token holders
 3. Wait for Results
 4. Execute required actions